History and Politics

 Mr Craig Cunningham

 All pupils study History in KS3, beginning in Year 8 with a focus on the history of FSL, and looking at how the school has evolved since its foundation in 1774.
 Pupils then follow the Northern Ireland Revised Curriculum, which begins in Year 8 with Norman times and ends in Year 10 with the partition of Ireland in 1921.

 In the senior school, History is a popular choice at GCSE and AS/A level and both courses follow the CCEA syllabus.
 Many senior pupils study both History and Politics at AS/A level because they complement each other.
 The Politics course follows the CCEA syllabus which includes modules on Northern Ireland and the USA.

 Field trips and educational visits are an important aspect of our courses.
 Pupils have the opportunity to participate in trips to museums in Belfast and Lisburn when in the Junior School, while in Years 13 and 14 visits to the NI Assembly at Stormont, Dail Eireann and the Palace of Westminster take place annually.
 The department also organises a biennial trip to Washington and New York.
-This year we look forward to our first visit to Berlin
+Last year we enjoyed a successful visit to Berlin.

 The department has a strong commitment to extra-curricular activities and facilitates the Model United Nations Society.
 The Model United Nations Society has members from all years and competes in competitions in both Dublin and Edinburgh, enjoying great success in recent years.

 For the last two academic years Friends’ have embarked upon a Shared Education Signature Project in collaboration with St Dominic’s Grammar School from West Belfast.
 The primary focus of the project has been Year 10 History and creating a ‘Shared History’ based around the events of 1916.